The 2023 Concerto Competition Winners

 *

-Independent Judges will be invited to evaluate the competition, and it is a proud tradition of featuring YSDP players who are the Chicagoland area’s finest young artists.
+Independent judges will be invited to evaluate the competition, and it is a proud tradition to feature YSDP players who are the Chicagoland area’s finest young artists.
 The Judges will determine 1st, 2nd, and 3rd placements in each division.
 Honorable mentions may also be given.
-Judges may opt not to give 1st place if they feel certain criteria and standards have not been met.
-YSDP conductors, staff, or Board will not be involved in determining the scores, modifying the scores, or making placement decisions.
+Judges may opt not to give 1st place if they feel specific criteria and standards have not been met.
+YSDP conductors, staff, or the Board will not be involved in determining the scores, modifying the scores, or making placement decisions.

 The first-place winners will be presented with monetary Scholarship Awards and perform at one of the upcoming concerts with careful consideration of their pieces and concert venue.